Dem-imposed coronavirus orders face lawsuits across the nation

 Texas Attorney General Ken Paxton warned that he could take action against the cities of Austin, San Antonio, and Dallas if they do not scale back orders that are more restrictive than state-issued measures.
 Gov. Greg Abbott is moving toward reopening the state and said that while businesses have the freedom to reopen or remain closed, local governments do not have the option to keep them closed, the Texas Tribune reported.

-As Politico noted, while the lawsuits have mostly gone against Democratic leaders, Republican Governors Larry Hogan of Maryland and Mike DeWine of Ohio have faced challenges, as well.
+As Politico noted, while the lawsuits mostly have gone against Democrats, Republican Governors Larry Hogan of Maryland and Mike DeWine of Ohio have faced challenges, as well.
 Business and religious leaders were joined by state delegates in suing Hogan to block his order.
 A group of Ohio gyms sued DeWine over his reopening order excluding them from those businesses allowed to operate, but it was subsequently announced that they will be allowed to reopen after all.

 Fox News' Dom Calicchio and Morgan Phillips contributed to this report.